starseed2021/react-native-oyster-app/README.md

 # react-native-oyster-app

-This is an app for a user to search for oysters by a specific region and get their oyster profiles.
+This is an app for users to search oysters and retrieve their profiles.